aliclark/sensibility/README.md

 Caveat, it is best to stagger patching times a little.

 The polling software should run and query at very different t8mes on each node to limit the possibility of causing failure across multiple nodes at the same time.

+### Alternatively

+An alternative approach is to make a tool whereby you give it the available options, and it will suggest a maximally different configuration.

+### Attack surface

+One concern is that the attack surface for a distributed system will be the union of the attack surface of the nodes.
+This gives the attacker 3 different configurations to find an vulnerability, not just one.